saarol2/bloglist-frontend/ReadMe.md

 ## Demo Video

-To see the Bloglist web application in action, check out the following demo video:
+To see the Bloglist web application in action, check out the following [Demo Video](https://youtu.be/uwqqss_3QZU)

-<video src="./BlogListDemo.mp4" controls></video>